-Correct and incorrect placements of 3-point belt (picture 22).
+Correct and incorrect placements of 3-point belt (picture 22)

 4.2.
-Restraint systems (picture 23A, detail A)
+Restraint systems (picture 23)

-Non contractual picture, only for information !
+Non contractual picture, only for information!
 Please refer to best practice recommended instructions from the safety belt manufacturer.

-A. Front restraints with straps (picture 23A & detail A)
+A. Frontal restraints with straps

-I. Connect the front straps around the front part of the frame.
-(See location of the attachment labels).

-2. Release brakes and apply tension front straps by pulling the wheelchair backwards from the rear.

-3. Re-apply wheelchair brakes.
+- I. Connect the frontal straps around the frontal part of the frame.
+(See location of the attachment labels). - 2.
+Release brakes and tension front straps by pulling the wheelchair backwards from the rear. - 3.
+Re-apply wheelchair brakes.